regina0213/p8105_hw3_hq2163_hanbo/p8105_hw3_hq2163_hanbo.md

 **Write a short description of the dataset:**

 The ny\_noaa data provides weather records in NY state during 1981-2010.
 It contains 2595176 observations and 7 variables, where each row records the weather records of a certain day observed in a certain sation.
-The key variables include `prcp`, `snow`, `snwd`, `tmax`, and `tmin`, which represent precipitation, snowfall, snow depth, maximum temperature, and minimun temperature, respectively. `prcp`, `snow` and `snwd` are all `integer` class variables, while `tmax` and `tmin` are `character` variables.
+The key variables include `prcp`, `snow`, `snwd`, `tmax`, and `tmin`, which represent precipitation, snowfall, snow depth, maximum temperature, and minimun temperature, respectively. `prcp`, `snow` and `snwd` are all `Integer` class variables, while `tmax` and `tmin` are `Character` variables.

 The proportion of missing values in some variables are 0.056 for `prcp`, 0.15 for `snow`, 0.23 for `snwd`, 0.44 for `tmax`, and 0.44 for `tmin`.
-Each weather station collect only a subset of these variables, and therefore the resulting dataset contains extensive missing data which might influence the result.
+Other than `prcp`, the proportions of missing values in other four variables are all over 10%.
+For `tmax` and `tmin`, the proportion are over 40%.
+So we think the dataset contains such extensive missing data would influence the analysis significantly.

 **Do some data cleaning:**